Medicare Facts & FAQs

 Am I guaranteed to qualify for a Medicare supplement?

-Yes and no, There are instances when a Medicare Beneficiary is entitled to a guaranteed issuance of a Medicare Supplement.
-However, there are times when enrollment in a supplement is subject to "underwriting".
+Yes and no. There are instances when a Medicare Beneficiary is entitled to a guaranteed issuance of a Medicare Supplement.
+However, there are times when enrollment in a supplement is subject to “underwriting”.
 This is the process of answering questions about health conditions and circumstances.

-Who administers Medicare supplements?
+Who administers Medicare plans?